Herikoid/kaggle/README.md

 Titanic is done.
 Result: top 8% with 0.80382.

-House pricing is in development.
+House Prices is in development.